 - Medication Safety

-- Supervisory experience (Overnight Central Distribution Technician Staff)
+- Supervisory experience (Oversee overnight Central Distribution Technician Staff: 10 FTE)

-- Pharmacy Practice Experience – Central and Decentralized Clinical Services
+- Pharmacy Practice Experience – Central and Decentralized Clinical and Operational Services

 - Doctor of Pharmacy degree from an ACPE-accredited program

 - Application materials must be submitted through PhORCAS by December 31